blagae/whitakers_words/README.md

 This project is far from production-ready.
 Known issues are:

 * `prefixes.py` and `suffixes.py` are not being used in program logic
-* adverbial forms of comparatives and superlatives are analyzed completely wrong
 * `INCLECTS.LAT` has two sets of two numbers to indicate declination etc; the only one I use right now is the first one.

 There are certainly more problem to be found.
 Feel free to create Github issues for any error you encounter.